 Further along the coast to the south of Cassis is a very small beach (pictured top left) which lays claim to two names, the Plage de Corton or (less often) the Plage Sainte Magdeleine.

-It's a 15 minute walk from Cassis harbour, off the avenue de Revestel just before you arrive at La Villa Madie, a gastronomic restaurant with one Michelin star.
+It's a 15 minute walk from Cassis harbour, off the avenue de Revestel just before you arrive at La Villa Madie, a gastronomic Michelin-starred restaurant.

 PLAGE DE L'ARENE